joelhof/rust-wasm-book/README.md

 # rust-wasm-book
-My take on the projects from the book Programming WebAssembly With Rust
+My take on the projects from the book "Programming WebAssembly With Rust"

+Some of code is from the book "Programming WebAssembly With Rust" https://pragprog.com/titles/khrust/programming-webassembly-with-rust/.